Silverfort: History

-Silverfort was co-founded by Hed Kovetz (CEO), Yaron Kassner (CTO), and Matan Fattal in 2016.
+Silverfort was co-founded in Israel by Hed Kovetz (CEO), Yaron Kassner (CTO), and Matan Fattal in 2016.
 In total, the company has raised $222M in funding from several venture capital firms, with its latest round led by Brighton Park Capital in January 2024.

 On June 25, 2018, Silverfort closed a Series A round, raising $11.5 million in a round led by TLV Partners.
 On August 4, 2020, the company closed a Series B round, raising $30 million in a round led by Aspect Ventures.

 In March 2021, the company signed a partnership with Microsoft to enable organizations to consolidate Identity security for all their devices, applications and environments on Microsoft Entra ID (previously Azure AD).
 Silverfort also signed partnerships with other cyber-security companies in the industry such as Okta, Duo, Ping Identity, Palo Alto Networks, SentinelOne, and Checkpoint.

 On April 12, 2022, the company raised $65 million in a Series C round led by Greenfield Partners.
 On January 23, 2024, the company closed a Series D round, raising $116 million in a round led by Brighton Park Capital.

 In March 2025, Fast Company included Silverfort in the Most Innovative Companies category for security.

 In June 2025, the company brought on Howard Greenfield as President and CRO of the company.
 At the same time, Silverfort released an AI Agent Security product to address growing concerns with securing the identities of AI Agents.

 In July 2025, the company unveiled a technical integration with Crowdstrike to improve detection accuracy across identity and endpoint data.